DeveloperJuanR/kabien-health-prototype-public/README.md

 ---

+## 📋 **Repository Notice**

+**This repository serves as a comprehensive project introduction and technical overview for Kabien Health.** It is designed specifically for technical visitors, potential collaborators, and portfolio review purposes.

+⚠️ **Please note:** This repository contains **documentation and project overview materials only** - it does not include the actual application source code, which remains proprietary.

+---

 ## 🏥 **What is Kabien Health?**

 Kabien Health is a tablet-first patient tracking application that transforms how healthcare teams manage patient flow in surgical environments.
 The app provides real-time visibility into patient status across the perioperative journey, from registration through discharge.